-A New Church for a Village in India
+A New Church Serves Faithful in Village in India

 The Catholic faithful in India‘s Majerburi Village are delighted with their new church, which is large enough to hold the entire congregation.
 Thanks to the generosity of our benefactors, ACN was able to contribute $69,100 toward the cost of construction.
 The dedication ceremony was a great and joyful feast, and the congregation is praying for the kind souls whose donations made their long-held dream possible.